-Tübingen is an old city, but it has one of the youngest populations Germany: the inhabitants are only 39 years old on average.
-28,500 of the 84,000 residents are students.
+Tübingen is an old city, but it has one of the youngest populations in Germany: the inhabitants are only 39 years old on average.
+28,500 of the 90,000 residents are students.
 The town is famous for its unique flair, combining the charm of a lovingly restored old town center with the bustling spirit of a young student town.
-Here, centuries-old history meets cutting-edge science.
-Tübingen is located about 30 miles south of Stuttgart between the Schönbuch Natural Park and the Swabian Alb.

-The City of Tübingen also provides a map with places of interest (in German) to help you find your way around.
+The City of Tübingen provides a map with places of interest (in German) to help you find your way around.

 If you will need a residence permit to stay in Germany, you will have to provide proof of sufficient financial means.
 For a single person, the official monthly requirement is